naresh-bachwani/heisenberg.github.io/aboutme.md

 I grew up in Jaipur, India and moved to Hamirpur, Himachal Pradesh for my engineering studies.
 Since then I have been exploring mountains and data!!

+Feel free to get in touch through Email or LinkedIn.